Report Jan. 5, 2021

-We believe early planning and engagement with communities are critical components for successful projects and operations.
-Our stakeholder engagement planning process requires all activities and operations to also include a process for collecting grievances from communities and workforces.
-When implementing the stakeholder engagement process, dedicated personnel are responsible for community engagement as well as receiving, tracking, analyzing and responding to community grievances.
+ExxonMobil believes that early planning and engagement with communities are critical components for successful projects and operations.
+Our stakeholder engagement process provides an opportunity for community input to be considered, as appropriate, in the planning process for projects and operations.
+Our approach also requires all activities and operations to include a process for collecting grievances from communities and workforces.
+When implementing the stakeholder engagement process, dedicated personnel are responsible for community engagement, as well as receiving, tracking, analyzing and responding to community grievances.
 The grievance process incorporates guidance on best practices from the International Finance Corporation and IPIECA.

-ExxonMobil’s Upstream Socioeconomic Management Standard is designed to support identification of potential socioeconomic issues, risks and opportunities early in the lifecycle of upstream projects.
-Our Standard also helps ensure we comply with host-country regulations, respect human rights, build local economic capacity and engage with relevant external groups.
-We regularly review and revise the Standard to ensure consistency with industry best practices.
+ExxonMobil’s Upstream Socioeconomic Management Standard is designed to support the identification of potential socioeconomic risks and opportunities early in the lifecycle of upstream projects.
+Our standard also helps ensure we comply with host-country regulations, respect human rights, build local economic capacity and engage with relevant external groups.
+We regularly review and revise the standard to confirm consistency with industry best practices.

 Land use and resettlement